TecoReacviteGaming/Acode_AML_Plugin_Template/README.md

 This repository guide you on how to compile shared library (.so) on Android without AIDE, the setups might take a while.

-The terminal is Alpine Linux which is built-in Acode, doesn't need Termux.
+The terminal Acode using is Alpine Linux, doesn't need Termux.

 ## Importing NDK 📁
 Download one of NDK depending on your phone architecture.
 Download [this app](<https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker>) to know what architecture your phone is using.